Victorious3/pix2pix/README.md

 ~~~

 ### Discriminator<br />
-We created the discriminator to help us distinguish the generated images between true and fake.
+We create the discriminator to help us distinguish the generated images between true and fake.
 ~~~
 import torch.nn as nn
 import torch